Specialist Education

 For some learners, in meeting their entitlement to access the curriculum the school will need to plan for, and provide, specialist learning resources and support as defined within their Education Health Care Plan.

 Learners are actively involved in the assessment of their progress and achievements so that they know how well they are doing, what they are aiming to achieve, how they can reach these goals and identify their next steps in learning.
-Progress is then recorded using behavior watch where appropriate.

-Assessment is incorporated into all curriculum planning.
-Pupils progress is shared at all review meetings and is included in the end of year school report.
 As a whole school approach we are aware that children communicate through behaviour therefore; Road to Rewards is used to reward academic learning and positive social interaction throughout the school day.
 Once awarded a Road to Reward it cannot be deducted however, during each session of the school day including transport, lesson, breaks, lunches and assemblies etc. the children and young people can earn positive points.

 Positive Road to Reward points can be awarded for the following: